abuicke/tarot/the celtic cross.md

 	- **7** the querent's influence, how they are affecting the situation
 	- **8** external influences, how the situation is being influenced outside of the querent's control

-and finally one card, **9**, which is the querent's hopes and fears.
+and finally **9**, which is the querent's hopes and fears.
 The direction the querent hopes they are going in, or fear they might be heading towards.